deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 ```
 The [cppcoro generator](https://github.com/lewissbaker/cppcoro/blob/master/include/cppcoro/generator.hpp) is a good reference implementation.

-If we have the `generator` class above we can write something like this:
+If we have the `generator` class above, we can write something like this:
 ```c++
 generator LeafValues(Node* p) {
   if (!p) {